-Double Width Two layers that are woven simultaneously.
+Double Weave Two layers that are woven simultaneously.
 The layers can be woven together at one or both sides, or interlocked in between.
 If the layers are connected at one side, the result is a woven fabric that is twice as wide as the weaving width when it is unfolded.

 Draft A diagram that represents how the heddles are threaded, how the shafts are tied to the treadles, and the treadling order to follow for a specific weave.
 It is the “map” for the weaving.
 Most of my projects have started as drafts from Swedish books, which I personalize.
 I have created a few drafts of my own, using weaving software.
 I have used a spreadsheet on my iPad to write out drafts, but lately I find I like simple graph paper the best.